 - Appetizer: This is a good time for a small party cheese board.

-- Entree: Baked salmon with red pepper coulis.
-You’ll need to make the coulis up to a day ahead to save prep time on party day.
+- Entrée: Baked salmon with red pepper coulis.
+You’ll need to make the coulis a day or more ahead to save prep time on party day.
 The sauce can be frozen for 3 months making it a great option!

 - Starch: Mashed potatoes or crispy roasted potatoes.